Intestinal infection is caused by parasites, mainly in tropical areas.

-If they can not infect a new host, they die when their metabolic reserves are depleted, usually in about 6 weeks.
+If they can not infect a new host, they die when their metabolic reserves are depleted, usually in about six weeks.

-Larval growth is more proliferative in favorable, sandy and humid soils, with an optimum temperature of 20-30 ° C.
+Larval growth is more proliferative in favorable, sandy, and humid soils, with an optimum 20-30 ° C temperature.

-The larvae L3 have a length of 500-700 μm (barely visible to the naked eye) and are able to penetrate quickly into normal skin, most often in the hands or feet.
+The larvae L3 have a length of 500-700 μm (barely visible to the naked eye) and can penetrate quickly into normal skin, most often in the hands or feet.

-Transmission occurs after 5 or more minutes of skin contact with the soil containing viable larvae.
-Penetration of the skin can cause a local pruritic dermatitis, also known as itching on the floor.
+Transmission occurs after five or more minutes of skin contact with the soil containing viable larvae.
+Penetration of the skin can cause local pruritic dermatitis, also known as itching on the floor.

-Itching on the floor at the site of penetration is more common with Ancylostoma than with Necator.
+Itching on the floor at the penetration site is more familiar with Ancylostoma than with Necator.

-Hookworms are among the causes of pulmonary infiltrates and the Eosinophilia syndrome.
+Hookworms are among the causes of pulmonary infiltrates and Eosinophilia syndrome.

-Having penetrated into the alveoli, the larvae are taken to the glottis by means of the ciliary action of the respiratory tract.
+Having penetrated the alveoli, the larvae are taken to the glottis using the ciliary action of the respiratory tract.

-During lung migration, the host may develop a mild reactive cough, sore throat and fever that resolve after the worm migrates to the intestines.
+The host may develop a mild reactive cough, sore throat, and fever that resolve after the worm migrates to the intestines during lung migration.

-In the glottis, the larvae are swallowed and taken to their final destination, the small intestine.
+The larvae are swallowed and taken to their final destination in the glottis, the small intestine.

-During this part of the migration, the larvae experience 2 more moult, developing a buccal capsule and reaching its adult form.
+During this part of the migration, the larvae experience two more molts, developing a buccal capsule and reaching their adult form.

-The adult buccal capsule A duodenale has teeth to facilitate attachment to the mucosa, while an adult Americanus N has cutting plates in place.
+The adult buccal capsule A duodenal has teeth to facilitate attachment to the mucosa, while an adult Americanus N has cutting plates in place.
 A muscular esophagus creates suction in the buccal capsule.

 In doing so, they break the arterioles and venules along the luminal surface of the intestine.

-Although N americanus only infects percutaneously, A duodenale can also infect through ingestion; however, in your Ancylostoma you can also remain inactive in the tissues and then be transmitted through breast milk.
+Although N americanus only infects percutaneously, A duodenal can also infect through ingestion; however, in your Ancylostoma, you can also remain inactive in the tissues and then be transmitted through breast milk.

 This ability to enter latency in the human host may be an adaptive response developed to increase the chances of spread.

-If all the larvae would mature promptly during the dry seasons of the year, the females would release the eggs in an inhospitable soil.
+If all the larvae matured promptly during the dry seasons of the year, the females would release the eggs in barren soil.

-Neither the Necator nor the Ancylostoma multiply within the host.
+Neither the Necator nor the Ancylostoma multiplies within the host.
 If the host does not expose itself again, the infection disappears after the worm dies.
-The lifespan of an adult A duodenale is about 1 year, and that of an adult Americanus is 3-5 years.
+The lifespan of an adult A duodenal is about one year, and that of an adult Americanus is 3-5 years.

 Types of Hookworm

-Stomach worm infection results in the following 3 clinical entities in humans:
+Stomach worm infection results in the following three clinical entities in humans:

-- Classical hookworm disease: this is a gastrointestinal (GI) infection characterized by chronic blood loss leading to iron deficiency anemia and protein malnutrition; is caused mainly by N americanus and A duodenale and less commonly by the Zoonotic species A ceylonicum.
+- Classical hookworm disease is a gastrointestinal (GI) infection characterized by chronic blood loss leading to iron deficiency, anemia, and protein malnutrition; it is caused mainly by N americanus and A duodenal and less commonly by the Zoonotic species A ceylonicum.

 - Cutaneous larva migrans: This is an infection whose manifestations are limited to the skin; It is usually caused by A braziliense, whose definitive hosts include dogs and cats.

-- Eosinophilic enteritis: this is a gastrointestinal (GI) infection, characterized by abdominal pain but not loss of blood; It is caused by the hookworm of dog A caninum.
+- Eosinophilic enteritis is a gastrointestinal (GI) infection characterized by abdominal pain but not loss of blood; The Hookworm of dog A caninum causes it.

-In the cutaneous larva migrans, the infective larvae of Zoonotic species such as A braziliense do not elaborate sufficient concentrations of hydrolytic enzymes to penetrate the junction of the dermis and the epidermis.
+In the cutaneous larva migrants, the infective larvae of Zoonotic species such as A braziliense do not elaborate sufficient concentrations of hydrolytic enzymes to penetrate the junction of the dermis and the epidermis.

 These larvae probably remain dormant in the skeletal muscles and do not create symptoms.
-In some individuals, the larvae can reach the intestine and mature into adult worms.
+The larvae can reach the intestine and mature into adult worms in some individuals.